Christmas in the Park

 Each year, on the first Thursday of December, the Morse Museum helps launch the holiday season in Winter Park when it lights up Tiffany windows in Central Park and presents the Bach Festival Choir, Youth Choir, and Brass Ensemble in concert.
 This December is the 36th annual celebration of Christmas in the Park.

-Eight of the windows are memorials with religious themes produced by Tiffany Studios for the chapel constructed in 1908 for the Association for the Relief of Respectable Aged Indigent Females in New York.
+Of the nine leaded-glass windows on view, eight of the windows are memorials with religious themes produced by Tiffany Studios for the chapel constructed in 1908 for the Association for the Relief of Respectable Aged Indigent Females in New York.

 The Association was founded in 1814 by a group of wealthy New Yorkers as a genteel private charity for elderly, indigent women, including widows of soldiers who fought in the War of 1812 and the Revolution.
 The first residence, constructed in 1838, was an alternative to the common almshouse.
 An expanded building was designed 30 years later by Richard Morris Hunt, architect to the rich and famous of the late-19th century.